-Please read these terms.
-By using 1000minds software, you are agreeing to these terms.
+Please read these terms – by using the 1000minds software, you are agreeing to them.

-1000minds software is intended for decision-making, prioritisation and discovering stakeholders’ preferences via conjoint analysis (or choice modelling), including group decision-making.
+1000minds software is intended for decision-making, prioritization and discovering stakeholders’ preferences via conjoint analysis (or choice modelling), including group decision-making.

 We have done our best to make sure the software is as accurate and error-free as possible.
 We reserve the right to make changes without notice.
 Please contact us if you have suggestions for improvements.